pulumi/workshops/migrating-from-terraform/README.md

 1. Convert the Terraform code to Pulumi

     ```bash
-    pulumi convert --from terraform --out ../pulumi-convert-tf-ts --language typescript
+    pulumi convert --from terraform --out ../pulumi-convert-tf --language typescript
     ```

-    or

-    ```bash
-    pulumi convert --from terraform --out ../pulumi-convert-tf-py --language python
-    ```

     This command will generate code, but the resources will not yet be under Pulumi management because they have not been imported to your Pulumi state.
+Note that the output of `pulumi import` does not contain the symbols (e.g. subnets have raw VPC IDs rather than the output `vpc.id`).
+This is why `pulumi convert` is generally preferred over `pulumi import` (when available).

 1. Import the resources from your TF state file into your Pulumi state file:

     ```bash
     cd ../pulumi-convert-tf-ts # or cd ../pulumi-convert-tf-py
     pulumi stack init dev
-    pulumi import --from terraform ../terraform/terraform.tfstate --protect=false --generate-code=false
+    pulumi import --from terraform ../terraform/terraform.tfstate --protect=false --generate-code=false # Because we already have the code
     ```

 1. Check to see whether there any additional massaging is necessary.
 For example, you may need to change the tags from `name` to `Name`.
 (Loss of case-sensitivity for tag names in conversion from Terraform [is a known issue](https://github.com/pulumi/pulumi-converter-terraform/issues/100).)